-To clear the history, tap Clear.
+To clear the history, click Clear.

-To view the list in any word processor, tap Copy to copy it to the clipboard, and then paste it in your document.
+To view the list in any word processor, click Copy to copy it to the clipboard, and then paste it in your document.
 You can use any program, as the list is copied in text format.

-To save the list as a file, tap Save.
+To save the list as a file, click Save.

-To exit the monitoring utility, tap Exit.
+To exit the monitoring utility, click Exit.